BaptisteCarbillet/Vega/readme.md

 ![show text ](/img/wiringSchema.png)

-### Step 1 : Connect the raspberry pie and the RS485 CAN HAT
+### Step 1 : Connect the Raspberry Pi and the RS485 CAN HAT

 ![show text ](/img/step1.png)